appservR/appservR.github.io/content/en/docs/recipes/install-service.md

 ## Manage service via the CLI

-The `appservr service` command allows installing and managing the AppservR service.
+The `appservr service` command allows installing and managing the AppservR service on Windows an Linux.

 {{< alert icon="💡" text="Managing services requires to run a command prompt as admin on Windows." />}}